OWASP/www-project-serverless-top-10/tab_join.md

   - We are actively looking for organizations and individuals that will provide vulnerability prevalence data.
   - Translation efforts (later stages)
-  - Assisting in the development of related tools (e.g. DVSA)
+  - Assisting in the development of related and relevant tools (e.g. DVSA)

 ## Slack